akimerslys/hltv-async-api/README.md

 # IMPORTANT

-Selenium non-detectable driver update will be released in September-October 2025
+Selenium update with undetectable driver will be released in September-October 2025

 Dont forget to star a repo.